 1. Prepare the tangzhong dough in advance (click HERE for how to prepare tangzhong dough), transfer it into a clean bowl and cover it with clingwrap sticking onto the surface of the tangzhong to prevent it from drying up.
 Allow the tangzhong to be cooled before using.
 (Note that the tangzhong dough can be chilled in the fridge for 2 - 3 days until the mixture starts to turn greyish.)

 2. First place the wet ingredients (Ingredients A) into the bread machine or stand-mixer with dough hook, followed by the dry ingredients (Ingredients B).
 Make sure that you set the salt, sugar and yeast apart, the salt and sugar should be at separate corners, dig a hole in the flour mixture and add in the yeast in the centre.
 Only add in the butter (Ingredient C) when a rough dough is formed.
 Knead until the dough can be stretched into a thin stretchable membrane with jagged edges around the holes.
 (I used the dough function of my BM, let it run 20 min, pressed stop and start again, another 20 min, stop/start again.)

 3. 1st Proofing - Cover the dough with greased clingwrap and proof in a warm place for 40 to 45 min or until doubled in volume.
 (Since the weather was very cold, I left it to proof in the oven with lowest heat turned on, about 30C.
 Instead of heating up the oven, you can also put a bowl of boiling water at the bottom.)

-4. Punch Down - On a generously floured table top, grease your hands to punch down the dough to release air, then divide the dough into pieces of 60g each.
-Shape it round, cover and rest for 10 to 15 min.
+4. Punch Down - On a floured table top, grease your hands to punch down the dough to release air, then divide the dough into pieces of 4 x 220g each.
+Shape them round, cover and rest for 15 min at room temp.

 6. Bake in a preheated oven at 180C for about 15 min or until golden brown.
-(The book indicated top heat 180C and bottom heat 150C for 15 min, so I placed the buns in the middle shelf.)
+(The book indicated top heat 150C and bottom heat 180C for 15 min, and I placed the loaves on the lower shelf.)